 View the Situation Room Experience calendar of availability and register your field trip to attend the simulation in California or Texas.

 Required Materials for Field Trips

 ★ Mandatory Webinar

 All high school educators registering to bring school groups to the Situation Room Experience in California are required to complete an online webinar on “how to prepare” at least one week in advance of your scheduled visit.
-College, university and executive groups may schedule a specialized one-on-one meeting with a member of the Reagan team to discuss the best way to prepare for the simulation by emailing ReaganEducation@nara.gov.
+College and university groups may schedule a specialized one-on-one meeting with a member of the Reagan team to discuss the best way to prepare for the simulation by emailing ReaganEducation@nara.gov.

 ★ Bus Scholarship Application

 Each Presidential Library and Museum has established a fund to provide free transportation for qualifying school groups.
 Apply today for funding!
 You may download the application form for California or Texas below.
 Funds are limited and may not be awarded to every applicant.

 ★ Permission to Play and Photography Release Forms

 The Situation Room staff must receive a photography release form for each person in the simulation, as a participant or observer, regardless of age.
 A signed permission to play form must be submitted for high school students.
 You may email or mail the permission to play and/or photography release forms to the Situation Room staff in advance of your trip or bring a hard copy of the forms with you on the day of the field trip.

 ★ Pre-Visit Lesson